denisugo/token-fetcher/README.md

 1. Simply run `make`, which will execute the commands mentioned above

+### Local development

+If you want to play with this project a bit, you can use **Keycloak** as your local **identity provider**.
+Run it using the following command:

+`docker run -p 8080:8080 -e KEYCLOAK_ADMIN=admin -e KEYCLOAK_ADMIN_PASSWORD=admin -v ./keycloak:/opt/keycloak/data/ quay.io/keycloak/keycloak:25.0.1 start-dev`

 ### Final thoughts
 If you like this project, consider giving it a ⭐️